-Graduates of this Master’s track will be particularly well qualified for an international career at the EU institutions, in EU Member State governmental organizations that deal with economic regulation and competition law, as well as private practice.
-Either as a practitioner at a national or international law firm or as in-house lawyer at a national or international company.
+Our graduates will be particularly well qualified for an international career at the EU institutions, in EU Member State governmental organizations that deal with economic regulation and competition law, as well as private practice.
+Either as a practitioner at an (inter)national law firm or as in-house lawyer at an (inter)national company.
 You find our graduates in international law firms specialized in competition law and economic regulation and as corporate lawyers in multinational companies.
 But also in the EU institutions, most notably DG Competition, as well as national competition authorities and national Ministries of Economic Affairs.

 Alternatively, graduates may choose to continue their legal studies and pursue a PhD in European law.

 - At law firms (De Brauw, Stibbe, Houthoff Buruma, Linklaters etc..) in the area of EU/Competition & Regulation

 - Ministry of Justice, Unit Competition & Market regulation

 - Ministry of Economic Affairs, Ministry of Foreign Affairs